On Enriched Categories and Induced Representations: Remarks

 \begin{rem} The definition of diffeological category raises a question; are there examples of categories with the objects not necessarily diffeological spaces, such that the hom-sets have the structure of a diffeological space?
 It seems that the underlying structures would need to have the structure of a diffeological space, so we can use the function space diffeology.
 This means that the category $\fD$ is its own higher-category: for $G, H$ diffeological spaces, the morphism $\fD(G,H)$ is also a diffeological space.
 We can extend this to $2$-morphisms and so on. \end{rem}

 \begin{rem} Milnor discusses the issue of regularity of (infinite dimensional) Lie groups in \cite{Mil}.
 Essentially, a Lie group is regular if there exists an exponential map from the Lie algebra to the Lie group, relating representations of both the algebra and the group.
 In this paper, we have discussed diffeological Lie groups, and it is natural to ask whether they are regular.
-J-P. Magnot \cite{Mag} has shown that this is not the case.
-So we need to investigate further if regular diffeological Lie groups can be classified. \end{rem}
+J-P. Magnot \cite{Mag} has shown that this is not the case, so not all diffeological Lie groups are regular.
+This leads to the question whether all regular diffeological Lie groups can be classified. \end{rem}